nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

   default = "test_lambda"
 }
 ```
-And at this point the directory structure will be as below.
+And at this point, the directory structure will be as below.
 ```
 .
 +-- lambda